 Gay kids are not a punishment

-I am sure at some point in our social media usage we have all come across at least one post of a person wishing a vigilant anti-gay (I hate term homophobia, it’s not a medical condition it’s just pure hatred) to have the “queerest child” as a kind of punishment of their dehumanizing beliefs about LGBTQI+ folks.
+I am sure at some point in our social media usage we have all come across at least one post of a person wishing a vigilant anti-gay to have the “gayest child” as a kind of punishment for their dehumanizing beliefs about lgbtq+ folks.
 Not only that, but more often than not these posts tend to go viral with thousands of people sharing the same “That’ll show them!” mentality.
 A lot of people, especially in the month of June, like to do their gay activism with a more “we’re here and we’re queer”-in-your-face approach.
 Of course there is nothing wrong with such, but this is one of the cases where it’s absolutely terrifying to hear many people think in such a particular way.

 No matter how much more accepting we think society has become of our community, our reality is a harsh one regardless; we still face discrimination when applying for jobs, we’re very susceptible to unwarranted attacks, going to the doctor is either dreadful or disheartening, and the daily microaggressions can really make you want to cancel your day to hide somewhere enclosed.
 If anything our community’s visibility had put a target, no matter how subtle- a target nonetheless, on our backs.